About | Hungry World Farm

 In 2025, we welcomed over 1,300 overnight guests, 1,600 tour participants, and grew our livestock herds and gardens.
 We hosted 22 farm-to-table events and donated many pounds of produce to food banks.

 Hungry World Farm is guided by a dedicated team of staff and board members who bring deep experience in regenerative agriculture, education, nonprofit leadership, hospitality, and community-building.
 From daily animal care to guest programming to long-term visioning, our team works collaboratively to steward the land, serve visitors, and embody the farm’s mission of seeking the well-being of all.
+Want to serve?
+Contact us.

 Secondary school teacher with 20 years of classroom experience in public education.
 Andy enjoys small scale farming, landscaping, and homesteading activities.
 He has worked to strengthen HWF personnel, organizational, and fiscal systems to improve stewardship of the resources entrusted to the organization.
 Andy has interest in aligning learning experiences with academic standards to attract more teachers and students through field trips to the farm.